iiKurt/NotAVirus/README.md

 ## Overview
 This project is supposed to be some kind of peer-to-peer LAN messaging thing.
-It will automatically discover other computers with the program running on the network.
+It automatically discovers other computers with the program running and connected within the network.

 Totally not a virus...